November 18, 2024

 The grotty weather continued so I made it again using something with a bit more punch, more like a stout.
 It was called Iron Maiden, purchased from our local branch of Noz.

-Noz is a chain of shops in France that look like a jumble sale and sells end of line or unsold items of just about anything and everything.
+Noz is a chain of shops in France that look like a jumble sale and sell end of line or unsold items of just about anything and everything.
 It’s a good place to find and try foods that you may have never heard of, the downside being that you will probably never find it for sale anywhere again.
 Once it's gone, it's gone!

 Ingredients